 - Does the brand clearly articulate what the company provides to the market?

 The concepts behind these questions are what you need to ask to help you look in depth into a company.
 It’s not about the algorithms and calculations you’re using or even the complexity of the valuation framework you have.
-To make sure you don’t make the mistake of over-optimistic revenue forecast you need to do more academic research on the company you’re analyzing.
+To make sure you don’t make the mistake of over-optimistic revenue forecast you need to do more research on the company you’re analyzing.

 - If revenue forecast is wrong, the valuation will be wrong too.